Moreton Bay Rail

 At Kinsellas Road East a new road bridge has been built over the rail line.
 The construction of this bridge has been brought forward to ensure the local community remains connected during the construction of the rail corridor works.

 The design changed since the preparation of the reference design in 2010 and will now include rail-over-road bridges at Dohles Rocks Road and Goodfellows Road.
-There will be no start to construction in the Kallangur precinct until early 2014, although early works such as utility relocation and geotechnical investigations have begun in the area.
-For more details, see our news page.

 A road-over-rail bridge will be built in Mango Hill at Freshwater Creek Road, as part of the rail corridor works.